danawoodman/cng/README.md

 ## Notes and Limitations

-Currently, gochange only supports a subset of the onchange commands, but I'm open to adding more.
+Currently, cng only supports a subset of the onchange commands, but I'm open to adding more.
 Please open an issue if you have a feature request.

 This is a very new project and hasn't been tested really anywhere outside of my machine (macOS), if you run into any issues, please open an issue!